-$E_s$ = Annual natural gas volumetric emissions for high-bleed pneumatic devices where gas is unmetered (Sm/y).
+E_s = Annual natural gas volumetric emissions for high-bleed pneumatic devices (Sm3/y).

-EFj = Natural gas-drive pneumatic device (or equivalent device), j bleed rate volume in Table 350-6 (Sm/h/device).
+EF_j = Natural gas-drive pneumatic device (or equivalent device), j bleed rate volume in Table 350-6 (Sm3/h/device).

-$t_j$ = Total time that the pump, j, has been in service (i.e. the time that the gas flows to the device) through the reporting period (h)
+t_j = Total time that the pump, j, has vented to atmosphere during the reporting period (h)

-For pumps, except as noted in subparagraphs 1 and 2 below use the pump (or equivalent pump) specific emission factor provided in Table 350-6.

-(A) The EFj parameter for pumps may be calculated using Equation 350-3a g = The supply pressure coefficient provided in Table 350-6
+- (ii) For pumps, except as noted in clauses A and B below use the pump (or equivalent pump) specific emission factor provided in Table 350-6. - (A) The EF_j parameter for pumps may be calculated using Equation 350-3a1 g = The supply pressure coefficient provided in Table 350-6 SP_j = The fuel supply pressure for the pump (or equivalent pump) j(kPa)n = The discharge pressure coefficient provided in Table 350-6

-$$EF_j = (g \times SP_j) + (n \times DP_j) = (p \times SPM_j)$$ Equation 350-3a

-EFj = bleed rate, the volume of natural gas bled per hour for pneumatic pump (or equivalent pump),j (SmNG/h).
+= bleed rate, the volume of natural gas bled per hour for pneumatic pump (or equivalent pump), j (Sm3NG/h).

-SPj = The fuel supply pressure for the pump (or equivalent pump) j(kPa)n = The discharge pressure coefficient provided in Table 350-6
+DP_j = The discharge pressure of pump (or equivalent pump) j(kPa) SPM_j = the pump strokes per minute of pump "j" or equivalent pump.
+P = The strokes per minute coefficient provided in Table 350-6